 The Centre for Ecology and Hydrology (CEH) is the UK’s Centre of Excellence for research in the terrestrial and freshwater environmental sciences.
 Our parent organisation is the UK Natural Environment Research Council.
 Research is aimed at improving our understanding of both the environment and the processes that underlie the Earth’s support systems.

-The Lancaster Environment Centre (LEC) brings together environmental researchers of international reputation from CEH and Lancaster University to form one of the largest groups of its kind in Europe.
-LEC is based in recently completed buildings on the campus of Lancaster University.
+CEH is part of the the Lancaster Environment Centre (LEC), which brings together environmental researchers of international reputation from CEH and Lancaster University to form one of the largest groups of its kind in Europe.
+LEC is based on the campus of Lancaster University.
 This lively campus is 3 miles from the centre the City of Lancaster and convenient for the Lancashire Coast, the Lake District National Park and Yorkshire Dales National Park.

 The Environmental Change Network (ECN) is the UK's long-term environmental monitoring programme.
 It is designed to collect, store, analyse and interpret long-term data based on a set of key physical, chemical and biological variables which drive and respond to environmental change at a range of terrestrial and freshwater sites across the UK.

 Moor House – Upper Teesdale is an upland National Nature Reserve in the northern Pennines, which has been an ECN terrestrial monitoring site since 1992.
 Since 1997 ECN freshwater monitoring has also been undertaken in the Trout Beck which lies within the site.
 ECN data from the site is used in a wide variety of research projects.